 We’re celebrating the blog birthday today, would you like to join us?
 I mean, technically, the birthday was two days ago.. but we’re running on lockdown time, which is really such a different ballgame.

 Eight years ago, on April 27th 2012, I made the decision to start up this little corner of the internet as a distraction from reality.
-Baking was a newfound love for me back then, and passionate baker would be my personal place to document my trials & errors.
-Spurred on by loved ones, I began baking nearly every single day and realised that I wasn’t half bad at this whole baking thing.
+Baking was a newfound love for me back then, and Passionate Baker would be my personal place to document my trials & errors.
+Obsessed with Joy the Baker and spurred on by loved ones, I began baking nearly every single day.
+Soon I realised that I wasn’t half bad at this whole baking thing.
 Pretty soon, I shared my first ever recipe online: a humble post about simple, no-churn Honeycomb Ice Cream.